From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling: Code availability

 The MATLAB code for analyzing confocal images and deriving particle shape is publicly available on \href{https://gitlab.com/dvorselen/DAAMparticle_Shape_Analysis}{https://gitlab.com/dvorselen/DAAMparticle\_Shape\_Analysis}.
 The Python code for traction force analysis is available on \href{https://gitlab.com/micronano_public/ShElastic}{https://gitlab.com/micronano\_public/ShElastic}.

-\textit{\textbf{Author contributions}}---{SS, NSG designed the computational model and research.
-SS developed the code and performed the simulations and data analysis.
-CEC, DAF performed the experiments with GUVs and phagocytes.
-MKS, VJ performed the experiments with the lymphoma cells and phagocytes.
-YP, DV performed the experiments DAAM particles.
-AI, SP developed the original single vesicle code.
-NSG, SS wrote the manuscript, and all the authors edited the manuscript.}
+\textit{\textbf{Author contributions}}---{SS and NSG designed the study and computational model.
+SS developed the code and performed simulations and data analysis.
+CEC, DAF, MKS, VJ, YP, DV, VR, and MB performed the experimental work, with VR and MB also generating lipid-coated hydrogel beads.
+AI and SP developed the original single-vesicle code.
+SS and NSG wrote the manuscript, and all authors reviewed and edited it. }